 Yeah, that’s kind of a big problem.

-Now, as you can imagine, this screen happens to be a very important piece of the onboarding process, meaning prospects or new customers can’t skip it, and changing it will take significant engineering resources (not just the screen itself, but all the stuff going on behind it).
+Now, as you can imagine, this screen happens to be a very important piece of the customer onboarding process, meaning prospects or new customers can’t skip it, and changing it will take significant engineering resources (not just the screen itself, but all the stuff going on behind it).

 That’s how screens like this get to be, well, screens like this, right?